atlx/discord-term/README.md

 $ dterm
 ```

+Note that if you're having some trouble installing, you might have to open a Command Prompt (or Terminal) **with administrator/root privileges**.

 That's it!
 Although keep in mind that since the project is relatively new, you might encounter some bugs here and there.

 **This project has been tested and verified as working on native Ubuntu terminal and Windows command prompt + PowerShell using Node.js 10**